Gay couples in the Bible? When many gay people read the Bible they see gay couples that heterosexuals miss.

-Here are four of the most famous couples in scripture, whom many people believe were gay.
-And just for your edification, we include another gay guy - the FIRST individual in the New Testament recorded as getting saved by grace through faith - the Ethiopian eunuch.
+Here are four of the most famous gay couples in the Bible, at least, many people believe they were gay or bisexual.
+And for your edification, we include another gay guy - the first individual in the New Testament recorded as getting saved by grace through faith - the Ethiopian eunuch.

-My personal opinion is that there is probably not enough factual information about Naomi and Ruth or Daniel and Ashpenaz, to thoughtfully conclude that they were gay couples.
+In my opinion there is not enough factual information about Naomi and Ruth or Daniel and Ashpenaz, to thoughtfully conclude that they were gay couples.
 I list them here because some people believe they were gay.
 The Link for Ruth and Naomi does present some interesting material which thinking Christians should consider.

 “And the Philistines followed hard upon Saul and upon his sons; and the Philistines slew Jonathan, and Abinadab, and Malchishua, Saul’s sons.”
-I Samuel 31:2.
+1 Samuel 31:2.

-Many nongay Christians insist there are no gay couples in the Bible.
+Many non-gay Christians insist there are no gay couples in the Bible.
 They read the story of David and Jonathan and conclude they were just platonic friends.
-Given the fervent pathos with which the Bible describes their relationship, the nongay Christian conclusion seems strangely lacking in spiritual discernment.
+Given the fervent pathos with which the Bible describes their relationship and the fact that this is the longest and best-described human love story in the Bible, the non-gay Christian conclusion seems strangely lacking in spiritual discernment.

-When Jonathan and David parted company for the last recorded time in II Samuel 23:16-18, they undoubtedly believed they would be together again.
-It is possible they had numerous meetings between their last recorded meeting and Jonathan’s untimely death in battle against the Philistines, II Samuel 31:2.
+When Jonathan and David parted company for the last recorded time in 1 Samuel 23:16-18, they undoubtedly believed they would be together again.
+It is possible they had numerous meetings between their last recorded meeting and Jonathan’s untimely death in battle against the Philistines, 1 Samuel 31:2.
 Yet scripture records no further meetings.
 Jonathan disappears from the narrative until his death in battle.

-David has just returned from a military campaign against the Amalekites when he learns, from an Amalekite, of Jonathan’s death, II Samuel 1:1-5, 1:13.
-By this time, the bodies of Saul and his three sons, have been defiled and hung from the city wall of Bethshan, I Samuel 31:8-13.
+David has just returned from a military campaign against the Amalekites when he learns, from an Amalekite, of Jonathan’s death, 2 Samuel 1:1-5, 1:13.
+By this time, the bodies of Saul and his three sons, have been defiled and hung from the city wall of Bethshan, 1 Samuel 31:8-13.

-Did the Philistines behead Saul as payback because David beheaded Goliath in I Samuel 17:51-54?
-David’s grief over the death of Saul and Jonathan is voiced in lamentation as David writes and sings his first Psalm recorded in scripture, II Samuel 1:19-27.
+Did the Philistines behead Saul as payback because David beheaded Goliath in 1 Samuel 17:51-54?
+David’s grief over the death of Saul and Jonathan is voiced in lamentation as David writes and sings his first Psalm recorded in scripture, 2 Samuel 1:19-27.